natgoodman/blog/README.md

 Working Papers and Blog Posts
 -----------------------------

+-   [Preregistration: Hold the Bus!](https://natgoodman.github.io/pregr/holdit.stable.html) <br/> by Nat, December 20, 2018<br/> *A short rejoinder to a recent [news piece in Nature](https://www.nature.com/articles/d41586-018-07118-1) that reported in glowing terms on the “first analysis of ‘pre-registered’ studies”.
+The study in question is a preprint [Open Science challenges, benefits and tips in early career and beyond](https://psyarxiv.com/3czyt/).
+My assessment is not so rosy.*

 -   [Measuring Replication Success](https://natgoodman.github.io/repwr/mesr.stable.html) <br/> by Nat, December 5, 2018<br/> *Statisticians have devised numerous statistical tests for deciding whether a replication passes or fails, thus validating of refuting the original result.
 I call these tests "measures".
 Elsewhere I report results from simulating these tests across a range of conditions.
 Here I describe the measures themselves and provide implementation details for ones that aren't obvious.*